tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-10-introducing-xml-documentation-for-adobe-experience-manager.md

 - technical-writing
 keywords:
 bitlink: http://bit.ly/xmldocaem
-summary: "XML Documentation for Adobe Experience Manager (AEM) provides a DITA-based CCMS for both technical documentation and digital asset management.
+description: "XML Documentation for Adobe Experience Manager (AEM) provides a DITA-based CCMS for both technical documentation and digital asset management.
 Palo Alto Networks used AEM to build a world-class documentation portal.
 A driving factor in their adoption was the ability to integrate documentation and marketing content."
 ---

 *Note: Adobe is one of the sponsors of my site.*